abisha312/PythonFSE_Abisha/SeleniumBasics/AbishaEunice/written_exercises/handson_02.md

 **Application**

-Review the `POST /api/courses/` user story to confirm that validation rules (such as mandatory fields, course code format, and credit limits) are clearly specified.
+Review the `POST /api/courses/` user story to verify that validation rules, mandatory fields, course code format, and credit limits are clearly defined.

 ---

 ### (b) Writing Test Cases Before Code (TDD/BDD)

-QA prepares test cases before implementation so developers understand the expected system behavior.
+QA prepares test cases before implementation so developers understand the expected behavior of the system.

 **Application**

-Write automated test scenarios for successful course creation, invalid requests, and duplicate course codes before the API endpoint is implemented.
+Prepare automated test cases for successful course creation, invalid requests, and duplicate course codes before the API endpoint is implemented.

 ---

 ### (c) Static Code Analysis

-Developers use static analysis tools to identify coding issues without executing the application.
+Developers use static analysis tools to detect coding issues without executing the application.

 **Application**

-Use tools such as **Flake8**, **Pylint**, or **SonarQube** within the CI/CD pipeline to detect coding standard violations, security vulnerabilities, and potential bugs in the FastAPI project.
+Use tools such as **Flake8**, **Pylint**, or **SonarQube** within the CI/CD pipeline to identify coding standard violations, security vulnerabilities, and potential bugs in the FastAPI project.

 ---